 Companies can't pay to be on the list.
 The tool we recommend is the one that fits you best — not the one with the highest commission.
 We've turned down higher-paying partners when we couldn't honestly recommend them.

-Five tools, not fifty.
+Three AI picks + two stack essentials, not fifty random tools.
 Three bonus picks, not thirty.
 Our job is to narrow the field, not expand it.
-Every recommendation passes a simple test: would we tell a friend in your situation to use this?
+Every recommendation passes a simple test: would we tell a creator friend in your situation to use this?

 No tool is perfect for everyone.
 Where it makes sense, we tell you what a tool does poorly, who it's not for, and what to consider before committing.
 Transparency builds trust — hype destroys it.

-A founder shipping in 30 days with a "good enough" stack will outpace one who spent 90 days picking the perfect tools.
+A creator shipping in 30 days with a "good enough" AI stack will outpace one who spent 90 days picking the perfect tools.
 Our quiz favors momentum.
 Move fast, learn faster.

 How a tool actually makes it onto LaunchStackHub — and how it gets removed.

-We scan tool launches, founder communities, and product reviews monthly.
+We scan AI tool launches, creator communities, and product reviews monthly.
 New candidates go on a shortlist.

 Each shortlisted tool gets used in a real workflow for at least 30 days.
 We test free tiers, paid tiers, and edge cases.